HassanSajjad-302/HMake/README.md

 These targets were not part of the DAG but instead dynamically added.
 Initially, only ```target2``` was the part of the DAG.

-HMake supports dynamic targets in last round as demonstrated.
+HMake supports dynamic targets in round0 as demonstrated.
 These are an HMake speciality.
 Not only you can add new edges in the DAG dynamically, but also new nodes as well.
 However, you have to take care of the following aspects:

-1. You have to update the ```Builder::updateBTargetsSizeGoal``` variable with the additional number of times ```updateBTarget``` will be called.
+1. You have to update the ```Builder::updateBTargetsSizeGoal``` variable with the additional number of times ```isEventRegistered``` will be called.
 2. If any newly added targets do not have any dependency then it must be added in ```updateBTargets``` list like we added ```c``` target.
 3. Besides new targets, we can also modify the dependencies of older targets.
    But these targets ```dependenciesSize``` should not be zero.
    Because if the target ```dependenciesSize``` becomes zero, it is added to the ```updateBTargets``` list.
-   HMake does not allow removing elements from this list.
+   HMake does not allow removing or modifying elements in this list.

-### Example 7
+### Example 7 — Dynamic edges with cycle detection

 <details>
 <summary>hmake.cpp</summary>